 The board currently consists of the following members:

-Chair: Prof. Wim H.M. van der Poel DVM, PhD, is a senior scientist at the Central Veterinary Institute of Wageningen University Research in Lelystad, concerned with Research on Emerging and Zoonotic Viruses.
+Chair: Prof. Wim H.M. van der Poel DVM, PhD, is a senior scientist at Wageningen Bioveterinary Research (WBVR) in Lelystad, concerned with research on emerging and zoonotic viruses.
 He is a Visiting Professor of National Centre of Zoonoses Research of University of Liverpool.
 His main research interests include Hepatitis E Virus, Rabies, Caliciviruses and Foodborne viruses and Emerging Viruses in general.
 Professor Van der Poel is also coordinator of EPIZONE the EU Network / European Research Group on epizootic animal diseases.

 Secretary: Miriam Maas DVM PhD, works as a scientist at the National Institute of Public Health and the Environment (RIVM) in Bilthoven.
 After completing her PhD on tuberculosis in African lions, she continued working on infectious diseases at the RIVM, where she mainly works on zoonoses from wildlife, such as Echinococcus multilocularis in red foxes, and several rodent-borne diseases.